EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destenies/Brigand.md

 You gain 1 weapon skill level increases.
 You can use them on weapon types Simple or Status.
 You gain 1 armor skill level increases.
 You can use them on armor type Cloth, Light, or Half.
 You gain skill level of expert in skill gate of AGI and INT.
+You gain skill level of expert in skill gate of Accurate strike.

 ## Level 7